 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.

-AGREEMENT - This document, along with any other documents we give you pertaining to your account(s), is a contract that establishes rules which control your account(s) with us.
+AGREEMENT - This document, along with any other documents we give you pertaining to your account(s), is a contract (also referred to as “this agreement”) that establishes rules which control your account(s) with us.
 Please read this carefully and retain it for future reference.
-If you sign the signature card or open or continue to use the account, you agree to these rules.
-You will receive a separate schedule of rates, qualifying balances, and fees if they are not included in this document.
-If you have any questions, please call us.
+If you open the account (whether in-person, electronically, or by any other method permitted by us) or continue to use the account after receiving a notice of change or amendment, you agree to these rules.
+You will receive a separate schedule of rates, qualifying balances, and fees if they are not included in this agreement.
+If you have any questions, please ask us.

-As used in this document the words “we,” “our,” and “us” mean the financial institution and NYMBUS, Inc., the program partner responsible for managing the Neighbors Bank Online Savings Account, and the words “you” and “your” mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
+As used in this agreement the words “we,” “our,” and “us” mean the financial institution and the words “you” and “your” mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
 However, this agreement does not intend, and the terms “you” and “your” should not be interpreted, to expand an individual’s responsibility for an organization’s liability.
 If this account is owned by a corporation, partnership or other organization, individual liability is determined by the laws generally applicable to that type of organization.
-The headings in this document are for convenience or reference only and will not govern the interpretation of the provisions.
-Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.
+The headings in this agreement are for convenience or reference only and will not govern the interpretation of the provisions.
+Unless it would be inconsistent to do so, words and phrases used in this agreement should be construed so the singular includes the plural and the plural includes the singular.

 LIABILITY - You agree, for yourself (and the person or entity you represent if you sign as a representative of another) to the terms of this account and the schedule of charges.
 You authorize us to deduct these charges, without notice to you, directly from the account balance as accrued.
 You will pay any additional reasonable charges for services you request which are not covered by this agreement.
 Each of you also agrees to be jointly and severally (individually) liable for any account shortage resulting from charges or overdrafts, whether caused by you or another with access to this account.
-This liability is due immediately, and can be deducted directly from the account balance whenever sufficient funds are available.
+This liability is due immediately, and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
 You have no right to defer payment of this liability, and you are liable regardless of whether you signed the item or benefited from the charge or overdraft.

 You will be liable for our costs as well as for our reasonable attorneys’ fees, to the extent permitted by law, whether incurred as a result of collection or in any other dispute involving your account.
 This includes, but is not limited to, disputes between you and another joint owner; you and an authorized signer or similar party; or a third party claiming an interest in your account.
 This also includes any action that you or a third party takes regarding the account that causes us, in good faith, to seek the advice of an attorney, whether or not we become involved in the dispute.
 All costs and attorneys’ fees can be deducted from your account when they are incurred, without notice to you.

-Checks and withdrawal rules - We may refuse any withdrawal or transfer request which you attempt on forms not approved by us or by any method we do not specifically permit.
-We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted, or which is for an amount greater or less than any withdrawal limitations.
-We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
+Checks and withdrawal rules - If you do not purchase your check blanks from us, you must be certain that we approve the check blanks you purchase.
+We may refuse any withdrawal or transfer request which you attempt on forms not approved by us or by any method we do not specifically permit.
+We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted by our policy, or which is for an amount greater or less than any withdrawal limitations.
+We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply any frequency limitations.
 In addition, we may place limitations on the account until your identity is verified.

 Even if we honor a nonconforming request, we are not required to do so later.
-If you violate the stated transaction limitations (if any), in our discretion we may close your account.
+If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify your account as another type of account.
+If we reclassify your account, your account will be subject to the fees and earnings rules of the new account classification.

 If we are presented with an item drawn against your account that would be a “substitute check,” as defined by law, but for an error or defect in the item introduced in the substitute check creation process, you agree that we may pay such item.

 Multiple signatures, electronic check conversion, and similar transactions - An electronic check conversion transaction is a transaction where a check or similar item is converted into an electronic fund transfer as defined in the Electronic Fund Transfers regulation.
 In these types of transactions the check or similar item is either removed from circulation (truncated) or given back to you.
-As a result, we have no opportunity to review the check to examine the signatures on the item.
+As a result, we have no opportunity to review the signatures or otherwise examine the original check or item.
 You agree that, as to these or any items as to which we have no opportunity to examine the signatures, you waive any requirement of multiple signatures.

-Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest- bearing account, other than a time deposit or demand deposit, or from any other savings deposit as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+Withdrawals from a time account prior to maturity or prior to any notice period may be restricted and may be subject to penalty.
+See your separately provided notice of penalty for early withdrawal.

 Individual Account - is an account in the name of one person.